laurilopes/api_docs/v1/documentation/resources/petitions/signatures.md

 <a name="get-signatures-recent"></a>
 ### `GET petitions/:petition_id/signatures/recent`

-Returns a maximum of the 10 most recent signatures on a petition.
-This is an alias for
+Returns an array of the 10 most recent signatures on a petition.

+This is similar to

     petitions/:petition_id/signatures?page_size=10&sort=time_desc

+but will not return pagination information or endpoints.

 #### Request Parameters